alexmullins/dsa/README.md

 }
 ```

-Notice a new var `ssh.Attack` was created in the vendored SSH package and is set to true when the `-attack` flag is present. `ssh.Attack` changes the DSA public key marshalling code to replace the P parameter to 0.
-You can find both of these changes in attack.go and keys.go.
+Notice a new var `ssh.Attack` was created in the vendored SSH package and is set to true when the `-attack` flag is present. `ssh.Attack` changes the SSH package's DSA public key marshalling code to replace the P parameter to 0.
+You can find both of these changes in attack.go and keys.go files in the vendored SSH package.

 ```go
 // attack.go